BBQ (Grilling) Recipes

 Boiling is also called "braising," especially if you put something other than

 just water in the pot, and most especially if there is an acid component: it

-triggers a reaction that turns collagen into gelatin, which is what gives pot
+enhances a reaction that turns collagen into gelatin, which is what gives pot

 roast its characteristic falling-apart tenderness, creamy mouth-feel, and shiny